-In the past few decades, the discovery of topological materials with ideally dissipationless, symmetry-protected, and robust spin-polarized surface states (SS) have generated immense interest due to their potential spintronic applications, leading to the broader topic of topotronics.
+In the past few decades, the discovery of topological materials with ideally dissipationless, symmetry-protected, and robust spin-polarized surface states (SS) have garnered immense interest due to their potential spintronic applications, leading to the broader topic of topotronics.
 These topological materials are categorized into different classes based on their topological invariants.
-Weyl semimetals are one such class with either broken $\mathcal{T}$ or $\mathcal{P}$ symmetry, that hosts Weyl Fermions as low-energy quasi-particle excitations.
-In WSMs, the bulk valence and conduction bands cross each other at discrete points (always occur in pairs) of definite chirality (handedness), known as Weyl nodes, while having linear dispersion around the node along all three momentum directions.
-Though separated in the bulk, these pairs of Weyl nodes give rise to spin-polarized Fermi arcs on the surface of a WSM which originate and terminate at surface of one such pair of Weyl nodes of opposite chirality.
+Weyl semimetals (WSMs) are one such class with either broken $\mathcal{T}$ or $\mathcal{P}$ symmetry, that hosts Weyl Fermions as low-energy quasi-particle excitations.
+In WSMs, the bulk valence and conduction bands cross each other at discrete points (always occur in pairs) of definite chirality (handedness), known as Weyl points, while having linear dispersion around the node along all three momentum directions.
+Though separated in the bulk, these pairs of Weyl points give rise to spin-polarized Fermi arcs on the surface of a WSM which originate and terminate at the surface-projection of one such pair of Weyl points of opposite chiralities.
 These characteristic features lead to the observation of exotic phenomena such as the chiral anomaly, unconventional anomalous Hall effect, and unusual magnetoresistance.
-Discovery of Weyl Fermions have been reported first in non-magnetic system such as TaAs \cite{lv2015observation,PhysRevX.5.011029,xu2015discovery} and transition-metal binary/ternary chalcogenides with tilted (type-II) Weyl cones \cite{soluyanov2015type,deng2016experimental,wu2016observation,PhysRevB.93.201101,PhysRevB.95.241108} followed by magnetic systems such as Mn$_3$Sn \cite{kuroda2017evidence}, Co$_3$Sn$_2$S$_2$ \cite{wang2018large}, and Co$_2$MnGa \cite{belopolski2019discovery}.
-Recently, unconventional WSMs have been reported in few non-centrosymmetric magnetic RAlSi/Ge (R: rare earth) \cite{xu2017discovery,PhysRevLett.124.017202,gaudet2021weyl,li2023,sanchez2020observation}.
-These systems exhibit diverse electronic properties, including non-trivial topology and strong correlations \cite{xu2017discovery,sanchez2020observation}.
-As such, they provide a great platform to investigate the interplay between Weyl fermions and exotic magnetic order, as both the broken $\mathcal{P}$ and $\mathcal{T}$ symmetries play a role in mediating Weyl fermionic states.
-In contrast to previous reports on RAlSi/Ge where the light rare earth elements have smaller magnetic moments ($m$), GdAlSi with the largest moment ($m\sim7.95 \mu_B$) is an ideal candidate to study such an interplay.
+Discovery of Weyl Fermions has been reported first in non-magnetic systems such as TaAs \cite{lv2015observation, PhysRevX.5.011029, xu2015discovery} and transition-metal binary/ternary chalcogenides with tilted (type-II) Weyl cones \cite{soluyanov2015type, deng2016experimental, wu2016observation, PhysRevB.93.201101,PhysRevB.95.241108} followed by magnetic systems such as Mn$_3$Sn \cite{kuroda2017evidence}, Co$_3$Sn$_2$S$_2$ \cite{wang2018large}, and Co$_2$MnGa \cite{belopolski2019discovery}.
+Recently, unconventional WSMs have been reported in a few non-centrosymmetric magnetic systems, RAlSi/Ge (R: rare earth) \cite{xu2017discovery, PhysRevLett.124.017202, gaudet2021weyl, li2023, sanchez2020observation}.
+These systems exhibit diverse electronic properties, including non-trivial topology and strong electron correlations \cite{xu2017discovery, sanchez2020observation}.
+As such, they provide a great platform to investigate the interplay between Weyl Fermions and exotic magnetic order, as both the broken $\mathcal{P}$ and $\mathcal{T}$ symmetries play a role in mediating Weyl fermionic states.
+In contrast to previous reports on RAlSi/Ge where the light rare earth elements have smaller magnetic moments ($m$), GdAlSi with the largest moment ($m\sim7.95 \mu_B$) is the ideal candidate to study such an interplay.